 1. Wear a bag that is hard for thieves to put their hand into

-Something small that hangs close to your body, with secure zips like a cross body bag.
+Something small that hangs close to your body, with zips like this cross body bag Always keep the zips fully closed and use combination locks if you feel you need to.
 There are also many great anti theft backpacks out there that make it so much harder for a thief to get access to.

 2. Don’t keep valuables in your back pockets

 It’s easy and convenient to just stick your phone or wallet in your back pocket.
 But think about how easy it is for someone to walk up behind you and take it.
 When you bend down or sit, the pocket is likely to stretch or gape making it really easy to steal.
-Use a hidden money belt instead.
+Carry a secure bag or hidden money belt

 3. Always keep an eye on your bags